 Reading : "The Voyage to Polynesia" by Jean-Jo Scemla

 I had to embark in a few days for a convoying from Mediterranean to Polynesia.
-Unfortunately, the postponement of departure until the end of the month and professional constraints of imperative return in early May have just forced me to give up this trip.
+Unfortunately, The postponement of the departure to the end of the month and the professional constraints of returning imperatively at the beginning of May have just forced me to give up this trip.
 Bitter disappointment…

-Failing to reach, it is always possible to live on paper.
+If you can't go there, It is always possible to experience it on paper.
 Following the "Voyage of Magellan" that I mentioned last December, I suggest a book that I discovered some ten years ago.
-A book to make you spend the winter fireside, make you want to leave your turn to discover these islands scattered among the largest ocean on our planet, through their story told by the greatest travelers of past centuries.
+A book to make you spend the winter by the fire, make you want to discover these islands scattered in the middle of the largest ocean on our planet, through their history told by the greatest travellers of past centuries.

 Itinéraires des premiers navigateurs européens